Home / Journals / CMC / Vol.46, No.3, 2015

 CMC-Computers, Materials & Continua, Vol.46, No.3, pp. 145-163, 2015, DOI:10.3970/cmc.2015.046.145

 Abstract The purpose of this research is to improve the discharge rate and to predict the melting point of high-temperature molten-salt electrolytes in thermal batteries.
 Using molecular dynamics (MD) simulation techniques, we tried to develop some novel ternary and quaternary molten electrolytes to replace conventional binary LiCl-KCl ones.
 The simulation results with greater ionic conductivity and lower melting point are consistent with experimental results reported by previous literatures.
 The MD results have found that the lithium ion mole fraction in the molten-salt electrolytes affects the ionic conductivity significantly.
-This paper demonstrates that MD simulation techniques are a useful tool to screen… More >
+This paper demonstrates that MD simulation techniques are More >

 • Open AccessOpen Access